Last updated on

 What, though, should your CTA be?
 Should you ask people to call you or sign up for your email list or enter their personal information?

 Since you’re a real estate agent or investor, generally speaking, the best CTA is a phone number.
 Think about it.
 If you were looking for a real estate agent or investor, would you want to email them and wait for a response or call them and talk to them right now?

 More than likely, the latter.

-In fact, contact information on a website is vital across all industries.
+In fact, contact information on a website is vital to all industries.
 51% of people think that “thorough contact information” is the single most important element missing from business websites.
 And 44% of internet users will outright leave a company website if it doesn’t have contact information or a phone number.

 In the real estate industry, that truth is even more detrimental.

 Through a heat map study at Carrot that we ran on one of our customer’s websites, we found that the “Call Us” CTA in the upper right corner was getting massive attention.

 Of course, so too did straightforward CTAs like this…

 Which illustrates exactly why your CTA needs to have two characteristics.